How Much Does it Cost to Insure a Motor Cruiser?

 Different insurance companies will obviously have a set limit for each kind of risk.
 But they will usually pay up to the current market value of your boat if it becomes damaged beyond repair, or if the cost of the repair(s) would be more than its current value.

 When you’re looking for boat insurance, remember that some policies contain exclusions that you need to be aware of before you purchase.
-For example, some insurers will only cover you while you are afloat if you’re a certain number of miles offshore of the UK or Europe.
+For example, some insurers will only cover you while you are afloat if you’re up to a certain number of miles offshore of the UK or Europe.
 And most policies will not cover the cost of repairing wear and tear, or the gradual breakdown or corrosion of your boat.
 Always check the insurance policy carefully for all exclusions so you can be confident any claim you make will be accepted.